Ministerial advisers (Australia): Role and functions

 There are two levels of advisers employed at the Commonwealth level, non-senior and senior.
-Non-senior roles include the 'Assistant Adviser', the 'Adviser', and the 'Media Adviser'.
+Non-senior roles include the "assistant adviser, the "adviser", and the "media adviser".
 Salary ranges for this role are between ~$80,000 - $140,000.

-Senior roles include the Principal Adviser, the Chief of Staff, the Senior Adviser, and the Senior Media Adviser.
-Only Government Ministers are able to employ Principal Advisers.
+Senior roles include the principal adviser, the chief of staff, the senior adviser, and the senior media adviser.
+Only government ministers are able to employ principal advisers.
 Salary ranges for these roles range between ~$133,000 - $270,000.
 In addition to salary, significant perks and allowances, such as private care allowances, are also provided for the most senior roles.

 Accountability issues

 The role of ministerial adviser has been criticised by commentators, particularly on accountability and transparency grounds.
 Importantly, as political appointees, their roles are not subject to the same scrutiny as public servants, and so they are relatively shielded from parliamentary and public oversight.

-Some critics argue that this lack of transparency has lead to an erosion of democratic principles and contributes to a "culture of secrecy" within government.
+Some critics argue that this lack of transparency has led to an erosion of democratic principles and contributes to a "culture of secrecy" within government.

 On multiple occasions ministerial advisers have been banned by their ministers from appearing before parliamentary committees, on the claimed ground that there is a constitutional convention that they do not appear.
-This occurred, for example, during the 'children overboard' scandal during the Howard Government.
+This occurred, for example, during the Children Overboard affair during the Howard government.